computationalmystic/project4-group3/connealy-3.md

 	Implement UI that allows user to text and show up on screen, server for web, machine learning to track comments
 	Student, TA should be allowed to comment on assignment pages
-## Adding/Removing courses, sections.
-Students
+## Adding/Removing courses, sections, students
 	Database to keep track of changes made, web UI and server, user authentication to make sure that the changes made are from an appropriate user